Tag Archive 'pregnancy'

 Getting Pregnant in Japan – Part Six: Finding a Baby-Friendly Hospital (BFH)

-Has your wife chosen her Obstetrics & Gynecology (Ob/Gy) Doctor in Japan already?
+Has your wife already chosen her Obstetrics & Gynecology (Ob/Gy) Doctor in Japan?
 Have you met him?
-Did you go along to help scrutinize him?
+(I use “him” as unfortunately the vast majority of Ob/Gy’s in Japan are males) Did you go along to help scrutinize him?
+Call me paranoid but we went and interviewed 4 different doctors before we decided on who we wanted to deliver our baby.
 It’s astounding how different one Doc’s perspective can be to the next.

 Getting Pregnant in Japan – Part Five: Something Fishy About Mercury Levels?

 Everyone knows that pregnant women should avoid fish and definitely shouldn’t eat raw fish… right?
 Or at least I thought that was “a given” until I started discussing what my wife and I might eat on our next date in the big smoke.
-While every English book has numerous warnings peppered across at least 2-3 different chapters of the book telling you that you must reduce your intake of oily fish (example), Japanese books as a rule actively encourage pregnant Mum’s to eat as much fish as they can.
+Well, it turned out that we were to have sushi and that I had no say in the matter.

 Getting Pregnant in Japan – Part Four: Do Japanese Mums need less Calcium?

-This is the third installment in a series about my personal experience of being pregnant in Japan (or perhaps I should say, of my wife being pregnant).
+Japanese Calcium IntakeCall me paranoid, but I’m really worried about what my wife eats these days.
+This is the fourth installment in a series about my personal experience of being pregnant in Japan (or perhaps I should say, of my wife being pregnant).
+Although I hope that some of the observations have value for gaijin of both sexes, I’m intentionally writing this series from my own perspective – a Gaijin Father / Japanese Mother.
 There is no topic better than pregnancy for old wives tales to prevail and it seems that the topic of food – what you can, can’t or shouldn’t eat – really takes the cake when it comes to misconceptions in not only Japan but every country in the world.
+Especially when it comes to Continue reading Getting Pregnant in Japan – Part Four: Do Japanese Mums need less Calcium?

 Getting Pregnant in Japan – Part One: Becoming a Gaijin Daddy in Your Home Away From Home